"The Guest" is a somewhat violent 80's style a psychological-action thriller.

 1. Some do not like the filming method.
 Almost all the critics that found fault with this film were critical of the unusual switching between conventional widescreen establishing shots and the handheld camerawork.
 Some have pointed out that at times when we are watching what would be handheld camera work, that it is questionable who would be the one filming those shots - and at time who if anyone could actually be the filming those shots.

 2. The big picture via the filming method.
 Some critics found it hard to digest that this film could be made from `clips' from various participants cameras.
 This point was made by the (usually grumpy) reviewer Philip French in The Observer: "The film's weakness lies in its novel (but hardly truly new) visual style: most of the material is found footage supposedly shot by Taylor and Zavala (to make their own private documentary), fellow cops and various criminals.
 This is initially intriguing, then irritating, and finally both confusing and deeply annoying."
+3. As I mentioned in the positive attributes of this movie that the poetic prologue really set up the movie - some critics though have found that the movielionizes the police to an annoyingly saccharine level, to the point that: "that you can almost believe End Of Watch has been bankrolled by the LAPD itself."

 What else has the writer/director David Ayer written?